cloudmesh-community/hid-sp18-523/project-report/report.md

 with name of the web service.
-On clicking this hyperlink service dashboard opens up that let the develop set up and configure web service on Azure cloud for consumption as shown in the below +@fig6:WebServiceConfigrationDetails.
+On clicking this hyperlink service dashboard opens up that let the develop set up and configure web service on Azure cloud for consumption as shown in the below +@fig:WebServiceConfigrationDetails.

 It provides test tab on the dashboard where we can provide inputs and get the prediction values given by model after